Which strategies for a successful outdoor event

 - The second option is that your venue doesn’t offer a pleasant room to celebrate (or not at all), but has a decent piece of lawn.

-- The third reason is that you want to get married in a specific place for sentimental reasons, such as your family house.
+- The third reason is that you want to get married in a specific place for sentimental reasons, such as your family’s house.
 Then you usually rent an enormous tent.

-- The fourth reason is economic, you are hoping to save money.
+- The fourth reason is economic; you are hoping to save money, choosing a nice park and a simple venue, or doing a backyard wedding.

 You must be clear and honest about your goals and motivations, so you won’t be disappointed in case of bad weather.
 Because, yes, it’s pretty obvious, your first “enemy” is the weather.